paulcbauer/apis_for_social_scientists_a_review/README.md

 ### How to contribute?
 * Provide feedback and let us know where you got stuck
 * Highlight or correct errors by raising [issues](https://github.com/paulcbauer/apis_for_social_scientists_a_review/issues) or by creating pull requests
 * Write another review chapter of an API.
-To so please read the instructions in the section [Contributing a chapter] below and take one of the existing chapter as an example.
+To so please read the instructions in the section [#contributing-a-chapter] below and take one of the existing chapter as an example.

 ### Contributing a chapter